3D Audio Communications

 - HH-60G: modernized, integrated defensive suite

-To learn more about ASTi’s approach, go to ACE 3D Soundfield Reconstruction.
+To learn more about ASTi’s approach, go to Telestra 3D Soundfield Reconstruction.